liferay/liferay-mobile-sdk/builder/README.md

 #### Create your own module

-After you have downloaded the source code from Git, follow these steps to create a mobile SDK for you portlet.
+After you have downloaded the source code from Git, follow these steps to create a Mobile SDK for you portlet.

 From the root folder, run the following command to start up the wizard:

     ./gradlew createModule

-This will start a wizard with the most common required [properties](#properties) it needs in to generate code for your portlet.
+This will start a wizard with the most common required [properties](#properties) it needs to generate code for your portlet.
 If for some reason you need more control over these properties, run the same command with the `all` argument:

     ./gradlew createModule -P=all